How the Program Works

 Learning during this three-week summer program continues beyond the classroom.
 College seminars, workshops, and social activities encourage the exchange of ideas and lend to the development of lasting friendships.

-Seminars are designed to challenge you to think about everyday issues that affect your life.
-Seminars are offered once a week and include topics such as privacy issues, identity etiquette and more.
+Seminars are designed to get you thinking about your future college experience.
+Seminars are offered once a week and include topics such as undergraduate admissions, study abroad, and more.
 You’re also invited to attend a special event just for Young Scholars.
 At the Young Scholars Open House, you meet faculty and staff from Undergraduate Admissions, Financial Aid, and University academic units that include Engineering, Arts & Humanities, Architecture, Journalism, and more.

 Stretch yourself—that’s what college is all about.
 Take a workshop and learn something new.
-Workshops meet twice a week in the afternoons and include topics such as Tai Chi, the ABC’s of Financial Planning, Club Salsa, and more.
+Workshops meet twice a week in the afternoons and include topics such as Zumba, Yoga, and more.

 This summer, high school students discover what Maryland has to offer!
 Social activities are fun and you meet other Young Scholars in a relaxed environment.
 There are planned activities that include weekend day-trips to Washington, DC, pool parties, mixers, and more.
 But, not every moment of your day is planned.
 In college, you’ll find lots of down time to make your own plans with roommates and friends.
 During YSP, you’ll be encouraged to hang out and talk, take a walk, work out, or get ice cream from the Dairy.